amulya-sai-rao/III---I-Labs/Web Programming/Program-6/readme.md

-5. Create a script that prompts the user for a number and then counts from 1 to that number displaying only the odd numbers.
+6. Create a script that will check the field in Assignment 1 for data and alert the user if it is blank.
+This script should run from a button.